This document explains how a Conferences i/o web app can be embedded into an HTML iframe.

 Like all web-based applications, Conferences i/o requires access to browser cookies for normal functioning.
-When you are loading a Conferences i/o page directly, this is generally not a problem; by default your browser will allow cookies to be created in this first-party context.
+When loading a Conferences i/o page directly, this is generally not a problem; by default the browser will allow cookies to be created in a first-party context.

-However, the circumstances change when you are embedding Conferences i/o into another website using an HTML iframe, what is known as third-party context.
-Some browsers (like Chrome) allow the websites in an iframe to access cookies as if you’d gone directly to that site.
-But, some browsers (like Safari) do not.
+However, the circumstances change when embedding Conferences i/o into another website using an HTML iframe, known as third-party context.
+Some browsers like Chrome allow the websites in an iframe to access cookies as if the site was visited directly.
+But, some browsers, such as Safari, do not.
 Increasingly, browsers are moving to stricter rulesets for third-party cookies, so this is an obstacle that is not going away.

-If you’re curious about the rationale for why some browsers block third-party cookies, it has to do with how advertising networks and social networks silently track people across the websites they visit (when those sites use analytics tools provided by those networks).
-You may have heard of these as “tracking” cookies, and unfortunately the only simple mechanism for blocking tracking cookies also prevents legitimate application-style usage like with Conferences i/o.
+Browsers block third-party cookies due to advertising networks and social networks that silently track people across the websites they visit, particularly when those sites use analytics tools provided by those networks.
+These are typically known as tracking cookies, and unfortunately the mechanism for blocking tracking cookies also prevents legitimate application-style usage like with Conferences i/o.

-The good news is that we have developed a special way to embed Conferences i/o in an HTML iframe and have full access to cookies.
-The mechanism of action is an interstitial page on your Conferences i/o app that checks for cookie access and then helps a user activate cookie access when cookies are not immediately available.
+To work around the issue, there is a special way to embed Conferences i/o in an HTML iframe and have full access to cookies.
+This is achieved using an interstitial page on the Conferences i/o app that checks for cookie access and then helps a user activate cookie access when cookies are not immediately available.

-Pretty simply, right?
-The /iframe addition triggers the special interstitial page on your Conferences i/o app.
+The /iframe addition triggers the special interstitial page on the Conferences i/o app.
 When cookies are available, users will be redirected to the expected page.

 What does the interstitial page look like?

-If your browser requires additional steps to activate cookies for the Conferences i/o iframe, you will see something like this:
+If a browser requires additional steps to activate cookies for the Conferences i/o iframe, users will see this prompt:

-The “activation” button will open a new tab/window.
+The Start Activation button will open a new tab/window.

 As of August 2020, Chrome on Windows and Mac is cookie-permissive by default.
-Generally, you will never see the interstitial page when using a Chrome browser.
+Generally, users will never see the interstitial page when using a Chrome browser.